 I feel like this one would be fab with a black outfit, green parka and wellies.
 Oh yes, I can see it now.

 Absolute bargain too at just £3.94.

 Visit Amazon to check out all the cool festival bum bag options there.

 Choosing the right bag for festivals

-I hope this guide to choosing the right festival backpack, rucksack and bumbag has helped you in your decision.
+I hope this guide to choosing the right festival backpack, festival rucksack and festival bumbag has helped you in your decision.
 Choosing the right festival bag for all occasions can be quite difficult, but get it right and you’ll be so much comfier in those queues.